Landlord Insurance Essentials: Protecting Your Rental Investment

 An individual landlord in Florida was sued for $1.2 million when a tenant’s guest tripped on a cracked walkway and required spinal surgery.
 The landlord's base DP-3 policy covered $300,000, but they had wisely invested in a $2 million commercial umbrella policy through GEICO.
 The umbrella policy covered the remaining $900,000 and all legal fees.
 Without this, the landlord would have lost their entire portfolio to satisfy the judgment.

-Other Structures (Coverage B) 10% of Dwelling Review if you have detached garages or expensive fencing
+Other (B) 10% Dwelling Review for detached garages

 One of the most dangerous oversights is failing to account for "Ordinance or Law" coverage.
 If your 1970s rental burns down, building codes have likely changed.
 The city may require you to install fire sprinklers or updated wiring during the rebuild.
 A standard policy only pays to replace what was there; Ordinance or Law coverage pays for the mandatory upgrades required by modern codes.
 Without it, you could be facing $30,000 in "unforeseen" costs.